Stories often have more to them than meets the eye, and that's where thematic statements come in.

 Let’s take a look at what purpose a thematic statement serves:

-Brainstorm several theme topic ideas and make a list of them.
+Brainstorm some theme topic ideas and make a list of them.
 Check which idea can support your argument with evidence from the literature or examples.
 Choose the one that the literary text can best demonstrate.

 For example,